srhopkins/example-project/README.md

 As a primarily AWS infrastructure I would suggest investing in Oracle CASB, Evident.io or some other like service to establish audit policies and best practices for AWS setup and confirguraition.

 ### Documenation and Knowledge Base
 Documentation is a living organic process and should continue throughout the life of all projects.
-Periodic reviews should be established to reduce drift in documentation from actual state and new KBA should be created,and stored in a centrally located Knowledge Base, as issues arise and solutions are discovered.
+Periodic reviews should be established to reduce drift in documentation from actual state and new KBA should be created, and stored in a centrally located Knowledge Base, as issues arise and solutions are discovered.